FinnlyFox/RuffleRaffle/README.md

 ## Installation

-This is a very basic guide and will be updated in the future, for now it's just this.

-You will have to clone the repo, then run the "create_table.py" file and then run the app as you would any other Flask app.
+Before we begin, I will assume a few things:
+ - you have VSC installed and set up.

-This all assumes that you have the required pip installs set up and know how to use Flask.
+ - you have Flask downloaded via pip installs (if not use the requirments.txt file)

+ - you have a github account

-(If you know how to use a requirements.txt file.
-I do have that set up as well!)
+ - you know how to use a CLI/Terminal

-I will make a detailed install later on, this is just so I can upload it now.
+---

+1. Clone the repository

+1. Open a new instance of VSC and open the Explorer (ctrl + shift + E) and press "Clone Repository" Paste the link you cloned.

 ## Credits